zhbdripon/frontend-challenge-1/README.md

 - We are open to any suggestion and want to test your thinking and problem solving skills
 - The aesthetics and animation matter.
 Use your imagination
 - Make it a complete application so that it is usable
+- All features of the tech stack should be used